peterdavidconley/btc-mining/README.md

 ## Motivation

 A portfolio project template for developers who want to get into the bitcoin space.
+Inspiration comes from the [Bitcoin Mining Map](https://ccaf.io/cbeci/mining_map) project.

 ## Design Specs